 Professional Liability insurance is intended to cover claims made against a professional person for the losses suffered by a third party because of the failure on the part of the professional to meet the expected standards of performance of the professional’s services.
 This type of insurance is also called ‘malpractice liability’ or ‘errors and omissions’ insurance.
 The terms are generally regarded as synonymous by the insurance industry.

 The requirement for independent practitioners to carry professional liability insurances is part of the HRPA Rules of Professional Conduct that all members of HRPA must agree to abide by as a condition of membership in the Association.
-To help members better understand this insurance requirement, we have put together a Guide to Professional Liability Insurance, as well as a Frequently Asked Questions document.
+To help members better understand this insurance requirement, we have put together a Guide to Professional Liability Insurance.

 On October 31, 2012, HRPA’s online public register was updated to show if members of HRPA are authorized for independent practice (i.e., they have provided HRPA with proof of professional liability insurance coverage) or not authorized for independent practice (they have not provided HRPA with proof of professional liability insurance coverage).
 For this field to indicate that you are authorized for independent practice, you must:

 - Inform HRPA of the name of your insurance broker and your policy number by filling out and submitting the Professional Liability Insurance Coverage Information Form to HRPA